3D isometric illustration of a server-side Meta Pixel GTM container setup acting as a secure data vault for first-party data hashing and validation.

 Step 2: Provision the Server Environment

 Use the “Automatically Provision” option to link your container to a Google Cloud Platform (GCP) project.
-For high-volume advertisers spending over ₱1,000,000 per month, we recommend at least 3-6 server instances to ensure 100% uptime.
+For high-volume advertisers spending over $16,667 per month, we recommend at least 3–6 server instances to ensure 100% uptime.
+Google recommends running a minimum of 2 instances to reduce the risk of data loss in case of a server outage.

 Step 3: The Web Container “Forwarding”